mhucka/rsmirror/README.md

 * 1&ndash;99: if the number is between 1 and 99, it is the status code returned by rsync in the case of an rsync error.

-* above 100: if the number is above 100, it is an error code produced by `rsmirror`.
+* above 100: if the number is above 100, it is an error code produced by `rsmirror` itself.

 Contributing